bet4a/d3wiki/Voronoi-Geom.md

 <a name="_voronoi" href="#_voronoi">#</a> <b>voronoi</b>(<i>data</i>)

 Returns an array of polygons, one for each input vertex in the specified *data* array.
+Each polygon is an array of points, and each point is a two-element array of _x_ and _y_ positions.

-If any vertices are coincident or have NaN positions, *the behavior of this method is undefined*: most likely, invalid polygons will be returned!
-You should filter invalid vertices, and consolidate coincident vertices, before computing the tessellation.
+If any vertices are coincident or have `NaN` positions, *the behavior of this method is undefined*: most likely, invalid polygons will be returned!
+You should filter invalid vertices, and consolidate coincident vertices, before calling this function.

 <a name="x" href="#x">#</a> voronoi.<b>x</b>([<i>x</i>])